Luke Sayers: Frydenberg endorsement controversy

 In 2022 the Inclusion Foundation, an organisation which Sayers was Chairman of, was linked to a political endorsement for Sayers’ close personal friend Josh Frydenberg.
 An advertisement for Frydenberg featured a quote from Sayers' wife Cate under the heading 'why I am voting for Josh Frydenberg', which described her as “founder, Inclusion Foundation”.
 Frydenberg withdrew the ads, because the Australian Charities and Not-for-profits Commission does not allow charities to promote political candidates.

 PwC tax scandal

-Sayers has been repeatedly linked to the PwC tax scandal, having served as CEO during the period of time that the unauthorised disclosures by Peter Collins took place.
+Sayers has been repeatedly linked to the PwC tax scandal, having been CEO during the period of time that the unauthorised disclosures by Peter Collins took place.

+Sayers is the founder and a director of Tenet Advisory & Investments.